casiarobot/TryphonROS_WS/README.md

 ### ROS Nodes for Control

-The control package contains a Discrete PID, LQR or Computer-torque controller to control the cubic blimps for performances and experiments.
+The control package contains a Discrete PID, LQR or Computed-torque controller to control the cubic blimps for performances and experiments.

 ### ROS Nodes for User Commands